Different types of credit & how they impact you

 Here are some examples of open-end credit accounts:

-Charge cards: A charge card can be used like a credit card, but with a charge card, the balance must be paid in full each month to avoid fees or penalties.
+• Charge cards: A charge card can be used like a credit card, but with a charge card, the balance must be paid in full each month to avoid fees or penalties.
+Plus, these cards typically don’t have a credit limit.

-Installment credit refers to loans that are paid back by making equal regular payments—typically on a month-to-month basis and often at a fixed interest rate.
-This type of credit is closed-end.
-This means the loan is for a specific amount of money with the expectation that it will be paid back by a preset date.
-Because this type of credit has a predetermined amount, the loan amount generally can’t be increased if needed.
+Installment credit is a loan that’s paid back by making equal regular payments—typically on a month-to-month basis and often at a fixed interest rate.
+This type of credit is considered closed-end.
+This means the loan is for a specific amount of money with the expectation that it’ll be paid back by a preset date.
+Because this type of credit has a set amount, the loan amount generally can’t be increased if needed.

 Examples of installment credit

-These are a few of the common types of installment credit accounts:
+Installment credit may be used to finance bigger-ticket items.
+Here are a few common types of installment credit accounts:

-Personal loans: Personal loans are typically paid back within a predetermined period at a fixed interest rate.
+• Personal loans: Personal loans are typically paid back within a set period at a fixed interest rate.
 The funds are usually distributed as a lump sum and generally don’t require collateral to secure.

-Auto loans: Auto loans are typically paid back at equal payments over a given period of time.
-Auto loan terms usually range from 24 to 60 months, but some can go up to 72 or 84 months.
+• Auto loans: An auto loan is typically paid back in equal payments over a given period of time.
+Terms on car loans can range from 24 to 60 months, but some can go up to 72 or 84 months.

-Types of credit accounts and how they affect credit scores
+How do the types of credit accounts affect credit scores?

 Each type of credit may impact your credit scores differently.
-But having a variety of credit that you manage responsibly can improve your credit mix, which may be a positive factor when your credit scores are calculated.
+Having a variety of credit that you manage responsibly can improve your credit mix, which may be a positive factor when your credit scores are calculated.
+Likewise, making on-time payments on each credit type can improve your credit scores.

-Here’s how each type of credit account may specifically impact your credit scores:
+Here’s how each type of credit account may impact your credit scores:

 Revolving credit and credit scores